 à La Recherche de L'amour Perdu

 “No,” Amber said little-spooned into Walter on her mother’s chocolate brown living room couch.
-Like the house, the couch was modest in size, but not too self-effacing, stylish, but not lacking character or comfort.
-“Love exists between people, not between yourself,” Amber continued.
-“It’s just clever wordplay pretending to be substantive—a lot like this movie.
-Mom, I know you’re just starting to explore film and have taken a liking to Kaufman, but I think you’ll eventually realize his films are for hipsters who pretend to be intellectuals because they can understand irony and Adaptation is the epitome of it.
-Strip away all the ‘irony’, and this movie has nothing.
+“Love exists between people, not between yourself.
+It’s just clever wordplay pretending to be substantive—a lot like this movie.
+Mom, I know you’re just starting to explore film and have taken a liking to Kaufman, but I think you’ll eventually realize his films are for hipsters who pretend to be intellectuals because they can understand irony, and Adaptation is the epitome of it.
+Strip away all the ‘irony’ and this movie has nothing.
 Just wasted time.
 Inserting yourself in your own story is such a creative cop-out.”

-“But isn’t that pretty much what Proust does in In Search of Lost Time?
-And that’s your favorite novel.”
+“But isn’t that pretty much what Proust does in In Search of Lost Time?”
+Catherine said.
+“And that’s your favorite novel.”

-“I beg to differ.
-Also if Proust is one of the all-time greatest storytellers, I don’t believe he should need over a million words to tell a story.
-But since I’ve honestly never been able to make it through even Swann’s Way, I’ll give you the benefit of a doubt, however, no matter how beautiful the music, Proust is also one of the all-time greatest windbags.”
+“I beg to differ,” Catherine said, then paused as if trying to restrain herself, but couldn’t.
+“Also, if Proust is one of the all-time greatest storytellers, I don’t believe he should need over a million words to tell a story.
+But since I’ve honestly never been able to make it through even Swann’s Way, I’ll give you the benefit of a doubt.
+However, no matter how beautiful the music, you can’t deny Proust is also one of the all-time greatest windbags.”